What is FERC Accounting?

 The FERC Chart of Accounts is cool

-FERC accounting is the industry best-practice for electric cooperative and utility accounting.
+FERC accounting is the industry best-practice for utility accounting (electric co-ops use the RUS Uniform System of Accounts, which is very similar).
 And, with a puffed-up title like that, how could you not read this article?
 Seriously, the Federal Energy Regulatory Commission (FERC) Chart of Accounts is the bedrock of utility accounting.
 It can be difficult for new employees to get their arms around it at first.
 Many employees learn on the job or take industry classes to learn the ins and outs of FERC accounting.
 This article talks about why the FERC Uniform System of Accounts is necessary in some key areas.
-Not too sizzling, but it is the bread and butter of electric cooperatives and electric utilities.
 It’s called the FERC Uniform System of Accounts (FERC USOA), FERC Chart of Accounts, or just FERC Accounting.
 Take your pick, we’ll switch back and forth in this article.

 Key Points on the FERC Uniform System of Accounts

-1. It’s required for IOUs and electric coops - Using the FERC USOA is required for electric investor-owned utilities and electric cooperatives.
+1. It’s required for Investor-owned utilities - Using the FERC USOA is required for electric investor-owned utilities.
 Many large and mid-sized municipal utilities and electric joint action agencies use it also.

 3. Metrics and KPIs are a benefit of using the FERC USOA - It is built for determining operating and financial metrics and key performance indicators.